zongruxie4/PuppyGit/http_service_api.md

 3. if you want to allow all request ip, use '*' to match all
 4. if host set to 0.0.0.0 will allow external access, else will only allow request with specified ip

+### You must know if you allow external network access the http service, your traffics are ** plain text **, everyone on your route link can see what you transfered if they want.

 ### You can go to `PuppyGit -> Service` to manage your tokens and ip whitelist

 ---